4dsoftware/elemcor/README.md

 1. Where are the final results?

 The final results are previewed in the graphic interface.
 They are automatically saved into additional sheets in the original XLSX file.
-The final results include, MDV, enrichment, and fold change of pool size for differerent compounds and samples.
+The final results include, MDV, enrichment, and fold change of pool size for different compounds and samples.

 2. Can the FAM have a different length than one plus the number of tracer atoms?